jwplayer/sparksteps/README.md

 ## Known Issues

-If a conf file is specified, its parameters will overwrite anything specified in the command line arguments.
+If a conf file is specified, its parameters will override anything specified in the command line arguments.

 ## License